Best Practices for Sending Large File Volumes to Sys.tm®

 - Clean up source folders/files after files move successfully.

-- Increase log settings if extra tracking is needed, but keep in mind this may increase costs.
+- Increase log settings if extra tracking is needed (may increase costs)

 Make sure your Flow is configured correctly and Pause on Errors is enabled to catch issues early.
 Also, confirm your metered limits support the expected volume.

-- Test small batches first to find the best performance balance and avoid unnecessary charges.
+- Test small batches first to find the best performance balence